 Starbucks has a matrix organizational structure, which is a hybrid mixture of different features from the basic types of organizational structure.
-The following are the main features of Starbucks Coffee’s organizational structure:
+In this case, the structural design involves intersections among various components of the business.
+For example, the company’s product-based divisions intersect with functional groups and geographic divisions, which in turn intersect with other parts of the organization.
+The following are the main features of Starbucks Coffee’s corporate structure:

 - Geographic divisions